XtraBros/nsing-chatbot/README.md

 That call wires up:
 - Flask-Login + CSRF protection for all forms and API calls.
 - Password hashing, username uniqueness enforcement, and password-complexity validation backed by MongoDB.
-- A shared MongoDB connection pool with collections for both `user_details` and `conversation_logs`.
+- A shared MongoDB connection pool with collections for `user_details` plus optional helpers (e.g., conversation storage) that you can wire into other flows.
 - Session-aware logout endpoint (POST-only, CSRF protected).
-- Login optionality—anonymous users can chat, authenticated users get persistent history.
+- Login optionality—anonymous visitors can still use the chatbot, while authenticated users unlock gated app capabilities.

 Once authenticated, users are redirected to `/chat`, which serves the NSing front-end.
-All chatbot APIs (`/api/chatbot/*`) require an authenticated session and automatically persist user/assistant exchanges per account.
+The chatbot experience now calls RAGFlow directly from the browser (via `ragflowChat.js`), so the Flask app no longer proxies chat requests; only the account features remain server-side.

 ## Local Development Setup